Enabling Robots to Communicate their Objectives: Algorithmic Teaching of Objective Functions

 \subsection{Algorithmic Teaching Framework}

 We model the human observer as starting with a prior $P(\theta)$ over what $\theta^*$ might be, and updating their belief as they observe the robot act.
-The robot behaves optimally with respect to the objective induced by $\theta^*$, but as \figref{fig:front} shows, the details of the environment (e.g., the locations of nearby cars and the robot's goal) influence the behavior, and therefore influence what effect the behavior has on the person's belief.
+We assume the human knows the features $\phi(\cdot)$ relevant to the task.\footnote{In future work, we plan to study interactions for achieving common ground on what features are important.} The robot behaves optimally with respect to the objective induced by $\theta^*$, but as \figref{fig:front} shows, the details of the environment (e.g., locations of nearby cars and the robot's goal) influence the behavior, and therefore influence what effect the behavior has on the person's belief.

 To best leverage this effect, we search for a sequence of environments $E_{1:n}$ such that when the person observes the optimal trajectories in those environments, their updated belief places maximum probability on the correct $\theta$, i.e., $\theta^*$: